 Fat bikers (1) will have their own liability insurance and (2) the separate insurance MUST add your club as an additional insured.
 (3) have a written agreement with your club as to which trails and when they can have access to those trails.
 If there are shared sections or crosses of a part of your ski trails, proper signage/warnings must be put up to warn skiers.

-Skiers MUST not use the trails designated for fat-bikes and vice-versa except for crossover areas that are clearly marked as such.
+Skiers MUST not use the trails designated for fat-bikes and vice-versa.

 Q. Is snowshoeing allowed and covered by our insurance?